VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-1/7ccsmase-advanced-software-engineering/tutorials/tutorial-8.md

 +++
 date = "2016-11-20T01:03:19+00:00"
-title = "7CCSMASE - Tutorial 8"
+course = "MSc Computing and Security" module = "7CCSMASE Advanced Software Engineering" title = "Tutorial 8"
 +++

 >1.
 Consider the deceptively simple program below.
 Consider the three initial values of `a`, `b` and `c` to be inputs to the program.
 So the search space for test data generation is a vector of three values `<a, b, c>`.
 In this exercise, we are concerned with branch and target coverage.
 There are four targets: 1, 2, 3, 4 in the program for which we wish to generate test data.